DigitalShoestringSolutions/pico-sensing/README.md

 The only assumption imposed by using this repository is that the pico is to undertake a repetitive task at fixed intervals.
 The repetitive action is placed within the `cycle()` function in `user_settings.py`.
 Between each `cycle()`, the pico sleeps for `cycle_interval` seconds.
 This has a default value of 1 unless a different value is assigned in `user_settings.py`.
 Executing `cycle()` may take time.
-The sleep between cycles is not shortened to compensate, as for most applications is it not an issue that time is stretched in this way and the simplicity prevails.
+The sleep between cycles is shortened to compensate.

 ### WiFi & MQTT
 To connect to wifi, define the strings `wifi_ssid` and `wifi_password` in `user_settings.py`.
 If WiFi is not required in your application, remove or comment out these lines.